PSU-Research-Computing/psurc-docs/linux-clusters.rst

 .. figure:: /img/hydra.JPG
    :alt: The Hydra Cluster.

-   A photo of the Hydra Cluster servers.
+   A photo of the Hydra Cluster servers (highlighted in red).

 .. _pgiCluster: